Alpha-human1/Olu-tech-interview-genai-engineer/README.md

 - Supabase RLS was disabled to allow unrestricted insert access during MVP development
 - Platform-specific packages (`pywin32`, `WMI`) were removed for deployment compatibility
-- This is an MVP focused on core functionality — not all optional features (like image extraction or memory) were implemented
+- This is an MVP focused on core functionality, not all optional features (like image extraction or memory) were implemented